19:02

 It's not true that aging is a terrible crime or that you have to minimize and conceal and erase all signs of life from your body.

-These are lies that are fed to us so we will feel insecure and keep spending our way to self-acceptance.
+So we'll feel insecure and keep spending our way to self-acceptance.

-Yet somehow it's always just out of reach because that's not how true acceptance works.
+Yet somehow it's always just out of reach,

 What I can share with you is this.

-It is true that your body has always been aging and changing right from your very first breath and for many years those changes have been celebrated as milestones are reached and new experiences are enjoyed.
+And for many years those changes have been celebrated as milestones are reached and new experiences are enjoyed.

 When did we stop doing that?

-When did we stop celebrating the changes we experience,
+When did we stop celebrating the changes we experience?

 The new memories we make at every age?